alexreyes/Celo-Crowdfunding-Tutorial-2/README.md

 **Note:** The above code is from [\#2.
 Create your first Celo account](https://learn.figment.io/network-documentation/celo/tutorial/intro-pathway-celo-basics/2.account), so feel free to rewind if you need a review.

-Next, run the script in your terminal:
+Next, run the script in the terminal:

 `node getAccount.js`

-Your output should print out the address and private key for you new Celo account.
+The output should print out the address and private key for you new Celo account.
 It will look like this:

 [![output](https://camo.githubusercontent.com/85e62204e4c406103e375245afef4c7ee1fb83998bf2b08e168044c4863fd42b/68747470733a2f2f692e696d6775722e636f6d2f7571314c5854662e706e67)](https://camo.githubusercontent.com/85e62204e4c406103e375245afef4c7ee1fb83998bf2b08e168044c4863fd42b/68747470733a2f2f692e696d6775722e636f6d2f7571314c5854662e706e67)

 **Note:** It is important to keep your private key secure!
 Whoever has it can access all your funds on Celo.

-Copy the privateKey into your .env file by adding a line with the following:
+Copy the privateKey into the `.env` file by adding a line with the following:

 `PRIVATE_KEY=YOUR-PRIVATE-KEY`

 Where **YOUR-PRIVATE-KEY** is the private key you got from the script output.

 Now that you have a Celo account, take the address and paste it into the [Celo developer faucet](https://celo.org/developers/faucet).
-This will give you testnet funds you can use to deploy your smart contract.
+This will give you testnet funds you can use to deploy the smart contract.
 Fill out the form and wait a couple of seconds, and your account should be loaded up and ready to go.

 [![funding](https://camo.githubusercontent.com/0c74bcb5251da3397bae2c6901c25218a6ff73befb825a53c546181e95e0db06/68747470733a2f2f692e696d6775722e636f6d2f7a5074575748572e706e67)](https://camo.githubusercontent.com/0c74bcb5251da3397bae2c6901c25218a6ff73befb825a53c546181e95e0db06/68747470733a2f2f692e696d6775722e636f6d2f7a5074575748572e706e67)

 ## Truffle config

-The **truffle-config.js** is used in order to tell truffle how you want to deploy your contract.
+The **truffle-config.js** is used in order to tell truffle how you want to deploy the contract.

 For our purposes, we will need to add the following code to the project truffle-config file: